Scott Crevier's Family History Scott Crevier's Family History

 Census

-I found Florian & Odile and their family in the censuses of 1930, 1940, and 1950, all in the Town of Red River in Kewaunee County, Wisconsin.
-So obviously they didn't move around much.
-When you click on a screenshot of the census below, you'll see the full image of that page from the census, with Florian's family outlined in red.
+I found Florian & Odile and their family in the censuses of 1920, 1930, 1940, and 1950, all in the Town of Red River in Kewaunee County, Wisconsin.
+When you click on a census image below, you'll see the full image of that page from the census, with Florian and Odile's household outlined in red.

-Interestingly, in 1930 & 1940, Florian was the head of household.
-But by 1950, the census shows that he and Odile were living in the household of his son, Clifford and his wife Esther and their two children.
+Interestingly, from 1920 to 1940, Florian was the head of household.
+But by 1950, the census shows that he and Odile were living in the household of his son, Clifford LeGrave and his wife Esther (Vandervest) LeGrave and their two children.

 U.S. Census • Kewaunee County, Wisconsin